 The Feasibility Condition is a sufficient condition used by a router to verify whether a neighboring router provides a loop-free path to a destination.
-EIGRP uses the Source Node Condition described in [4] stating that a neighboring router meets the Feasibility Condition if the neighbor's Reported Distance is less than this router's Feasible Distance.
+EIGRP uses the Source Node Condition stating that a neighboring router meets the Feasibility Condition if the neighbor's Reported Distance is less than this router's Feasible Distance.